 - Greek yoghurt

 - Almond slice

 - Icing sugar

-Fruit: If you cant get fresh apricots, drained tinned apricots works well also or try other fruits.
+- Fruit: If you can’t get fresh apricots, drained tinned apricots work well also or try other fruits.
 Peaches, raspberries or strawberries make great alternatives.

 Serving: one cake slice.